bitwarden/help/_articles/hosting/install-on-premise.md

 ### Install Bitwarden

 Bitwarden provides a shell script for easy installation on Linux and macOS (Bash), or Windows (PowerShell).
+Complete the following steps to install Bitwarden using the shell script:

-If you've completed the [Docker Post-Installation](#docker-post-installation) steps, complete the following steps as the `bitwarden` user from the `/opt/bitwarden` directory:
+(*Linux Only*) If you've completed the [Docker Post-Installation](#docker-post-installation) steps, do so as the `bitwarden` user from the `/opt/bitwarden` directory.

 1. Download the Bitwarden installation script (`bitwarden.sh`) to your machine: